Calvary at Guéhenno: The ossuary

 There are several statues outside the ossuary.
 Statues depicting two young women face away from the calvary and look towards the ossuary entrance which is guarded by two Roman soldiers.
 There is also a monster representing Satan.
 Inside the ossuary there is a gisant representing Christ in his tomb, this sculpted in 1863.
 Christ is accompanied by three sleeping cherubs.
-On the side of the ossuary facing the church there is a beautiful altar-piece from the 15th Century which shows, from left to right, Jesus at prayer, the way of the cross, the crucifixion, the descent from the cross and the entombment.
+On the side of the ossuary facing the church there is a beautiful altar-piece from the 15th Century which shows, from left to right, Jesus at prayer, the Stations of the Cross, the crucifixion, the descent from the cross and the entombment.

 The pedestal

 The three crosses are placed on and emerge from a large stone pedestal on which there are various sculptures.
-In the centre of the pedestal there is a scene depicting the way of the cross with a centurion, on horseback, whilst a second centurian holds the lance which had pierced Jesus' side.
+In the centre of the pedestal there is a scene depicting the Stations of the Cross with a centurion, on horseback, whilst a second centurian holds the lance which had pierced Jesus' side.
 At each corner of the pedestal are statues of the evangelists, Matthew the Apostle with his attribute the child, Luke the Evangelist who sits on a bull, Mark the Evangelist with a lion and John the Evangelist with an eagle.
 There is also a sculpture depicting Christ carry the cross and Saint Veronica holding up the veil on which Jesus' image has appeared and finally a pietà, the Virgin Mary holding the body of Christ which has just been brought down from the cross.
 The pietà is by Guillouic.
 There is also a figure on the shaft of the central cross.
 He seems to be sleeping and is a depiction of Jesse the father of David and thus an ancestor of Jesus.
 At the feet of the crucified Jesus are two skulls and two crossed bones symbolizing that Jesus' death has washed away the sins of mankind.